 3. Store Fruits Away From Vegetables

 Most fruits like bananas and whole melons can be kept on your kitchen counter at room temperature and should ideally be consumed within a week.
 But if you want to keep them for a little longer, you can refrigerate them.
-Ensure they are stored separately in glass containers or in their respective storage trays in the
+Ensure they are stored separately in glass containers or in their respective storage trays in the refrigerator.
+When stored together, fruits release gases that can cause the vegetables to decay.
+Keep them separate and you will get to munch on fresh fruits straight from the fridge.4

 4. Use Paper Towels To Wrap Leafy Greens